foresterre/cargo-msrv/README.md

         --include-all-patch-releases
             Include all patch releases, instead of only the last

+        --linear
+            Use a linear search to find the MSRV, by checking toolchains from latest to earliest

         --ignore-lockfile
             Temporarily removes the lockfile, so it will not interfere with the building process.
 This is important when testing against Rust versions prior to 1.38.0, for which Cargo does not recognize the new v2 lockfile.
         --log-level <log_level>
             Specify the verbosity of logs the program should output [default: info]  [possible values: error, warn, info, debug, trace]
         --log-target <log_target>
             Specify where the program should output its logs [default: file]  [possible values: file, stdout]
         --max <max>
             Latest (most recent) version to take into account.Version must match a valid Rust toolchain, and be semver compatible. [aliases: maximum]
         --min <min>
             Earliest (least recent) version to take into account.
 Version must match a valid Rust toolchain, and be semver compatible.
-Edition aliases may also be used. [aliases: minimum] --no-log
+Edition aliases may also be used. [aliases: minimum] --no-check-feedback
+            If provided, the outcome of each individual check will not be printed.

+        --no-log
             Disable logging